DebilosTeam/DeBot/README.md

 ### Other
 - [ ] Dashboard
-- [ ] Add localization for Russian and Ukraine languages
+- [ ] Add localization for Russian and Ukrainian languages

 ## Things to fix
 Nothing is broken